 The over-wintering birds come here to feed or to ‘roost’ (rest and conserve energy).
 Winter is a particularly stressful time for these birds, some of which may have lost half of their body weight during migration.
 They need to be able to rest and feed on the marshes undisturbed, to regain condition and put on enough weight to survive the winter and make the migration back to their breeding grounds in the spring.

 Unfortunately, the birds here are often unintentionally disturbed by human activities such as dog walking, walking, birdwatching, drones, model airplanes and kites.
 The birds perceive these to be predators and so the effect of this disturbance is great.
+This video here beautifully illustrates the unintentional devastating impact that can be had.

 Disturbing birds does more than simply causing them to fly away; it uses up their energy reserves, decreasing their chances of survival.
 Once disturbed, birds take a long time to settle and will remain alert for a long time afterwards.
 This means they cannot rest properly after a disturbance event.

 In the breeding season, disturbance often causes parents to leave their nests or young, exposing their eggs or chicks to the weather and to predators and reducing their chances of survival.
-The nesting birds here nest on the ground and because their nests and young are very well camouflaged, it is very easy for visitors to unintentionally disturb or damage them without being aware that they have done so.
+The birds here nest on the ground and because their nests and young are very well camouflaged, it is very easy for visitors to unintentionally disturb or damage them without being aware that they have done so. .

 There isn’t a very long history of the marsh being used by the general public, as up until sand-winning ceased in 2006 , there was big dumper trucks to contend with during the day, putting off all but the keenest of folk.
 These large vehicles are now gone, but there are still continuing safety implications for people accessing the marsh.
 Warning signs are up to highlight the hazards of incoming tides, strong winds, soft mud and gullies.
 However tempting the landscape looks, visitors should stick to the waymarked route and always be mindful of high tide times, to avoid getting stranded or caught out by the sea.